Biden expected to nominate former senator Bill Nelson to be NASA administrator

 The announcement could come as early as Friday, according to the people briefed on the matter who were not authorized to speak publicly ahead of the official announcement.
+The White House is strongly considering Pamela Melroy, a former NASA astronaut and a retired Air Force colonel, as deputy administrator, but that decision is not yet final, officials said.

 Nelson flew in the space shuttle in 1986 and oversaw NASA’s space programs while in Congress.
 He is knowledgeable and enthusiastic about space and NASA, an agency he has long cherished.
 But the choice is disappointing to many who were hopeful that the next NASA administrator would be the first woman to serve in the top position.